-These questions come from year 7 students at Haverstock School (Camden, London, UK).
-They were expressed in the following ways:
+The following questions come from year 7 students at Haverstock School (Camden, London, UK) midway through the inquiry:

 (1) "Would it ever be true if you switched the numerators and denominators?"
 The students could not find any values to make this true.

 (2) "If you switched the numerators and denominators in the question, could they be equal?"
 The students found values for a, b, c and d that satisfy the equation.
 They realised that ac = bd.

 The questions expressed formally would be:

 Terry Patterson, a maths teacher in London, contacted Inquiry Maths about a prompt she had devised.
 Terry's first experience of an inquiry lesson came when she used the prompt with her year 8 class.
 She commented on the emotional impact an inquiry can have: "The students' questions are moving and revealing.
 They loved running the lesson.
 I was quite choked up after my first lesson yesterday - an eye-opener."